epam/ai-dial/docs/quick-start-with-addon.md

 1. Run the `docker compose up` command from the folder with the `docker-compose` file (**dial-docker-compose/addon**).
 2. Open http://localhost:3000/ in your browser to launch the AI DIAL Chat application.

-The AI DIAL Chat is launched with the Azure model we have configured, and the AI DIAL Addon is enabled with the display name you configured for the `addons.displayName` parameter in `config.json`.
+The AI DIAL Chat is launched with the Azure model we have configured, and the Addon is enabled with the display name you configured for the `addons.displayName` parameter in `config.json`.

 ![](./img/addon.png)

-Select the addon and start a new conversation.
+Select the Addon and start a new conversation.
 For example, send "Add homework to the to do list" and then "Get the to do list".